stanfordnlp/CoreNLP/_pages/other-languages.md

 [PyPI page](https://pypi.python.org/pypi/stanford-corenlp/).
 * [pynlp](https://github.com/sina-al/pynlp) A (Pythonic) Python wrapper for Stanford CoreNLP by Sina.
 [PyPI page](https://pypi.python.org/pypi/pynlp/).
-* [NLTK](http://www.nltk.org/) since version 3.2.3 has a new interface to Stanford CoreNLP using the StanfordCoreNLPServer.
-Among other places, see [instructions on using the dependency parser](http://www.nltk.org/api/nltk.parse.html#module-nltk.parse.corenlp) and [the code for this module](http://www.nltk.org/_modules/nltk/parse/corenlp.html), and if you poke around the documentation, you can find equivalent interfaces to other CoreNLP components; for example [here is Stanford CoreNLP NER](http://www.nltk.org/api/nltk.tag.html?highlight=corenlp#nltk.tag.stanford.CoreNLPNERTagger).
-Much of the work for this was done by Dmitrijs Milajevs.
+* [NLTK](http://www.nltk.org/) since version 3.2.3 has a new interface to Stanford CoreNLP using the StanfordCoreNLPServer: `nltk.parse.corenlp.CoreNLPParser`.
+There is [a nice page of instructions](https://github.com/nltk/nltk/wiki/Stanford-CoreNLP-API-in-NLTK).
+See also: [instructions on using the dependency parser](http://www.nltk.org/api/nltk.parse.html#module-nltk.parse.corenlp) and [the code for this module](http://www.nltk.org/_modules/nltk/parse/corenlp.html). <!--, and if you poke around the documentation, you can find equivalent interfaces to other CoreNLP components; for example [here is Stanford CoreNLP NER](http://www.nltk.org/api/nltk.tag.html?highlight=corenlp#nltk.tag.stanford.CoreNLPNERTagger). --> Much of the work for this was done by Dmitrijs Milajevs.

 #### Miscellaneous Python packages